 Train as a PADI Divemaster

-Becoming a PADI Divemaster is a big step and takes a lot of commitment: you’ll be sharpening your dive skills to demonstration quality, developing a professional level understanding of dive theory, organising and conducting scuba diving activities plus assisting with other divers in training.
+Becoming a PADI Divemaster is a big step and takes commitment: you’ll be sharpening your dive skills to demonstration quality, developing a professional level understanding of dive theory, organising and conducting scuba diving activities plus assisting with other divers in training.
+PADI Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers. is the prerequisite certification for both the PADI Assistant Instructor and PADI Open Water Scuba Instructor certifications.

 PADI Divemaster Programme Details